apogeecode/apogee-playground-docs/docs/index.md

 !!! warning "Site under construction"

     These documentations are not complete yet.
 Please check back in a few days.
-Thank you, and sorry for the inconvenience.
+Thank you for your understanding, and sorry for the inconvenience.

     In the meantime, please feel free to [email your questions to us](mailto:contact@apogee.codes).